meteor/meteor/content/collections.md

 In Meteor, the pre-eminent schema package is [aldeed:simple-schema](https://atmospherejs.com/aldeed/simple-schema).
 It's an expressive, MongoDB based schema that's used to insert and update documents.
 Another alternative is [jagi:astronomy](https://atmospherejs.com/jagi/astronomy) which is a full Object Model (OM) layer offering schema definition, server/client side validators, object methods and event handlers.

-To write a schema using `simple-schema`, you can simply create a new instance of the `SimpleSchema` class:
+Let's assume that we have a `Lists` collection.
+To define a schema for this collection using `simple-schema`, you can simply create a new instance of the `SimpleSchema` class and attach it to the `Lists` object:

 ```js
 Lists.schema = new SimpleSchema({